 Mrs. McCarty has been a board member of the Houston chapter of the Association for Professionals in Infection Control and Epidemiology since 2003 and is currently the chapter legislative representative and webmaster.
 She is familiar with JCAHO, DNV and CMS survey methodologies.

 Mishga Moinuddin, MPH, CIC

-Mishga Moinuddin MPH, CIC is a senior infection preventionist and has practiced infection prevention for 15 years.
-Mishga serves as a lead for remote surveillance and manages the Austin / San Antonio and IRF market.
+Mishga Moinuddin MPH, CIC is a senior infection preventionist and has practiced infection prevention since 2002.
+She has been certified since 2003.
+Mishga serves as a manager for remote surveillance and also manages the Austin / San Antonio and IRF market.
 Mishga attended the University of Texas where she obtained a Bachelor of Science in Microbiology and a Master of Public Health.
 Prior to infection prevention, Mishga worked in clinical microbiology and virology research laboratories in the Texas Medical Center.
 Mishga’s experience in program management includes acute care, long term acute care, rehabilitation, psychiatric, ambulatory care, and surgical specialty hospitals.
-Mishga has acquired considerable experience in facility program assessment and management, crisis management, regulatory agency preparedness, and HAI validation and auditing for regulatory agencies.
+Mishga has acquired considerable experience in facility program assessment and management, crisis management, regulatory agency preparedness, and state HAI validation and auditing for regulatory agencies.
 Mishga enjoys mentoring and training new infection preventionists as well as presenting and authoring for several leading infection prevention conferences.
 Mishga resides in Austin, Texas with her husband and three children.
 In her spare time, Mishga enjoys interior design and art.

 Sketa Patel, BS, CIC